westerndigitalcorporation/zbdbench/README.md

    - zrocksdb - contains rocksdb with zenfs built-in
    - zzenfs - contains the zenfs tool to inspect the zenfs file-system

-   The container can be installed with:
+   The containers can be installed with:
      cd recipes/docker; sudo ./build.sh

    The container installation can be verified by listing the image: